-Note Judgement - Note 16 - leases: a) control a) Whether a contract is or contains a lease at inception by assessing whether the company has the right to direct the use of the identified asset and obtain substantially all the economic benefits from the use of that asset; b) lease term b) Whether the company is reasonably certain to exercise extension options, termination periods, and purchase options; c) discount rates c) Judgement is required to determine the discount rate, where the discount rate is the company's incremental borrowing rate if the rate implicit in the lease cannot be readily determined.
-The incremental borrowing rate is determined with reference to factors specific to the company and underlying asset including the amount, the lease term, economic environment and other relevant factors.

-d) Going concern

-Whether management's assessment of uncertainties about the company's ability to continue as a going concern are appropriate.
+Note Judgements Note 16 - Leases: a) Control Whether a contract is or contains a lease at inception by assessing whether the company has the right to direct the use of the identified asset and obtain substantially all the economic benefits from the use of that asset; b) Lease term Whether the company is reasonably certain to exercise extension options, termination periods, and purchase options; c) Discount rates Judgement is required to determine the discount rate, where the discount rate is the company's incremental borrowing rate if the rate implicit in the lease cannot be readily determined.
+The incremental borrowing rate is determined with reference to factors specific to the company and underlying asset including the amount, the lease term, economic environment and other relevant factors. d) Going concern Whether management's assessment of uncertainties about the company's ability to continue as a going concern are appropriate.